Casino Royale (novel): Background

 Back in London, Fleming had his manuscript—which he described as his "dreadful oafish opus"—retyped by Joan Howe, his red-haired secretary at The Times on whom the character Miss Moneypenny was partly based.
 Clare Blanchard, a former girlfriend, advised him not to publish the book, or at least to do so under a pseudonym.
 During the book's final draft stages, Fleming allowed his friend, and later editor, William Plomer to see a copy, and remarked "I really am thoroughly ashamed of it ... after rifling through this muck you will probably never speak to me again, but I have got to take that chance."
 Despite this, Plomer thought the book had sufficient promise and sent a copy to the publishing house Jonathan Cape.
 At first they were unenthusiastic, but were persuaded to publish on the recommendation of Fleming's older brother, Peter, an established travel writer whose books they managed.

-Although Fleming provided no dates within his novels, two writers have identified different timelines based on events and situations within the novel series as a whole.
+Although Fleming provided limited information regarding dates within his novels, two writers have identified different timelines based on events and situations within the novel series as a whole.
 John Griswold and Henry Chancellor—both of whom have written books on behalf of Ian Fleming Publications—put the events of Casino Royale in 1951; Griswold allows a possible second timeframe and considers the story could have taken place in either May to July 1951, or May to July 1952.
-In Goldfinger Fleming reveals that Casino Royale took place in 1951, when the character Junius Du Pont says to Bond, "France, '51, Royale les Eaux. [...]
-That Casino.
-Ethel, that's Mrs Du Pont, and me were next to you at the table the night you had the big game with the Frenchman."
+Griswold noted that in Goldfinger, Fleming identifies that the events took place in 1951.